In this post

 1. Front-end Translation Interface

-There are three main ways in which multilingual plugins go about letting you translate your content:
+There are three main ways in which the best WordPress multilingual plugins go about letting you translate your content:

 - in the back-end – translation is done through the wp-admin – directly in the WordPress dashboard;